 Thank people PERSONALLY when they follow you.
 I discovered that our Twitter following had stalled until I was coached by Amanda that thanking people really makes a difference.
 I like to go a step further and actually read their bios and make comments that are relevant.
 Do this, and you’re much more likely to get a response back – mainly because then people know you’re a REAL PERSON – unlike a lot of twitter spam-robots out there.
 PLUS it’s fun – and you make all sorts of interesting connections.

 If you’re using Hootsuite to manage multiple social accounts, try the Bulk Message Uploader to keep your account activity even and consistent — try posting at least a couple things a day so people know you’re alive and kicking.
 All you need to do is be able to make a little spreadsheet of when and what you want to tweet in a standard format (save as .csv), and upload it.
 You can post about your own content on your site, or tweet other userful content people might enjoy.
 Slick and fast!

-Jacqueline M. Drew, BComm, MBA is CEO of Tenato Strategy Inc., a marketing research and strategy firm with bases in Calgary and Vancouver.
-She loves to use her superpowers "to help the good guys win" and is also an energetic supermom, songwriter and cross-country skier.
+Jacqueline M. Drew, BComm, MBA is founder and CEO of Tenato Strategy Inc., a marketing research and strategy firm with bases in Calgary, Vancouver and Toronto.
+With over 25 years' experience in all facets of marketing strategy, she is a business consultant, trainer and speaker who loves to use her superpowers "to help the good guys win."